Introduction to MySQL Replication

 4. Lock the master database

-Now, we will have to lock the database for write operations so that only read operations will be performed.
-This is necessary to lock master data to get the snapshot of slave and is required until be dump the database that is our further step.
-To lock masters we will use the following command.
+Now, we will have to lock the database for write operations to perform only read operations.
+This is necessary to lock master data to get the snapshot of the slave and is required until we dump the database.
+That is our further step.
+To lock masters, we will use the following command.

 Code: